bioartgames/ui_react/PLAN.md

 - **Open/Closed:** Closed for modification, open for extension (new collection actions)
 - **Liskov Substitution:** All actions can be used interchangeably
 - **Dependency Inversion:** Actions depend on ReactiveArray abstraction
-- **DRY:** Common validation and error handling in base action class, uses ReactiveValidationUtils for shared validation patterns
+- **DRY:** Common validation and error handling in base action class (inline validation, ReactiveValidationUtils available for future use)

 **Test Criteria:**
 - Create button with ActionAddItem, click, verify item added to ReactiveArray